apoorva-sriv/sttp-book/chapters/non-functional-testing/security-testing.md

 Application crashes and hangs leading to Denial of Service attacks are common security problems.
 They cannot be detected by static analysis since they are only triggered when the application is executed.
 DAST techniques execute an application and observe its behaviour.
 Since DAST tools typically do not have access to the source code, they can only test for functional code paths, and the analysis is only as good as the behaviour triggering mechanism.
 This is why search-based algorithms have been proposed to maximize the code coverage, e.g. see [this work by Gross _et al._](https://dl.acm.org/doi/abs/10.1145/2338965.2336762) and [this work by Chen _et al._](https://ieeexplore.ieee.org/abstract/document/8418633).

 DAST tools are typically difficult to set up, because they need to be hooked-up with the SUT, sometimes even requiring to modify the SUT's codebase, e.g. for instrumentation.
 They are also slower because of the added abstraction layer that monitors the application's behaviour.
 Nevertheless, they typically produce less false positives and more advanced results compared to SAST tools.
-Even when attackers obfuscate the codebase to the extent that it is not statically analysable anymore, dynamic testing can still monitor the behaviour and report strange activities. _BurpSuite_, _SonarQube_, and _OWASP's ZAP_ are some dynamic security testing tools.
+Even when attackers obfuscate the codebase to the extent that it is not statically analysable anymore, dynamic testing can still monitor the behaviour and report strange activities. _BurpSuite_, and _OWASP ZAP_ are some dynamic security testing tools.

 In this section, we explain the following techniques for dynamic analysis: